amalani/UsefulScripts/README.md

 # UsefulScripts
-A collection of useful scripts for various purposes
+A collection of useful scripts for various purposes.